Going from a monolithic app to microservices and building engineering teams

-[00:23] James: I was originally a finance major in school and one summer a professor in the atmospheric science department was interested in having someone do some Pearl development over the summer.
+[00:23] James: I was originally a finance major in school and one summer a professor in the atmospheric science department was interested in having someone do some Perl development over the summer.
 I said, "Okay, I'm interested kind of.
 The money would be great," but I didn't think I wanted to do programming.
 My interview was, "Do you know Linux?"
 I'm like, "Yes.
 I've used Linux before."
 "Great.
 You're hired."
-I did Pearl over the summer and by the end of the summer, I was like, "Crap.
+I did Perl over the summer and by the end of the summer, I was like, "Crap.
 That was actually really fun."
 I had a mid-college crisis and decided, "I actually want to do computer science instead."
 I finished my finance degree, did computer science and the rest is history.

 Can you give us an overview of what Lucidchart is and how it works?

 [01:35] James: We're Lucid Software - we make Lucidchart and Lucidpress.
 These are tools that help people communicate more clearly.
 Either they're online, in the browser, collaborative editors, you can use Lucidchart to do things like make flowcharts and relationship diagrams.
 You can also diagram your entire AWS account automatically in minutes.

 We also make Lucidpress which is a tool to make flyers, magazines, newspapers, et cetera, when you need to really stay on brands or like franchises, real estate things like that.

 You started, I believe, at Lucidchart as a software engineer and you're now an engineering manager.
 Can you talk about some of the skills that you've had to develop going from just being a software developer to having to manage other software developers and what that transition has been like?